-One member of our community, Sean Allen, sent in a question to me through our Facebook Fan Page, asking the difference between full frame and crop sensor DSLR cameras.
+One member of our community, Sean Allen, asked a question in our Community on Facebook.
+He asked what the difference is between full frame and crop sensor DSLR cameras.

-Welcome to the Full frame vs. crop frame DSLR camera debate!
+Welcome to the full-frame vs. crop-frame DSLR camera debate!

 I can just imagine how the meeting went when the executives at the Canon marketing department sat down and tried to think of a way to make their new DSLR seem ultra-incredible and make everyone else's camera seem like it was half a camera.

 Sometimes, politically correct photographers will refer to full frame and crop frame with these names, so they are handy to know.

 The Benefits of Full Frame DSLR Cameras

 You may have noticed that although your point-and-shoot has an f/1.8 lens, it is nearly impossible to accomplish short depth-of-field on most point-and-shoots.

-Full Frame Advantage #3: Viewfinder Brightness.
-Because full frame cameras use larger lenses, they can produce a brighter viewfinder image.
+Because full-frame cameras use larger lenses, they can produce a brighter viewfinder image.
 Very handy.

-Those who simply prefer a crop sensor camera cannot get all the same ultra high-end features available on the full frame bodies.
+Those who simply prefer a crop sensor camera cannot get all the same ultra high-end features available on the full-frame bodies.
 Ugh!

 The Drawbacks to Full Frame DSLR Cameras